ryanburd/QC_Sim/README.md

+# Quantum Computer Simulator

-# This repository is for a quantum computer simulator that can run basic quantum circuits
+This repository is for a quantum computer simulator that can run basic quantum circuits.

-# This is a personal project of ryanburd
+This is a personal project of ryanburd.